Suburban Diner (Paramus)

-A few weeks ago I was in North Jersey around lunch.
+A few weeks ago, I was in North Jersey around lunch.
 It was the perfect excuse to try another diner.
 I browsed the internet to see which diners were the closest and decided upon the Suburban Diner.
-Anytime you go to a diner for brunch on a weekend, you know it’s going to be crowded.
+Anytime you go to a diner for brunch on the weekend, you know it’s going to be crowded.
 When we arrived, they said it would be about a ten-minute wait.
 It the 113 diners I’ve been too, I’ve only had to wait twice.
-Ten minutes ended up being two and we were quickly seated.
+Ten minutes ended up being two, and we were quickly seated.

-The outside of the diner was modern with plenty of parking.
+The outside of the Suburban Diner was modern with plenty of parking.
 It draws your attention in from the main road.
-The inside is modern and spacious.
+The inside of the Suburban Diner is modern and spacious.
 The diner is centered around the bar.
-They have a unique mix if high and low tables as well as booths and counter space.
+They have a unique mix of high and low tables as well as booths and counter space.
 However, the walls of the diner were noticeably dirty with smeared food on the wall.

-The coffee was hot, fresh and constantly refilled.
+The coffee at the Suburban Diner was hot, fresh, and constantly refilled.
 It was good, and I have no complaints.

-Everything about the service was excellent.
-We were sat quickly after arriving; our orders were taken quickly, and the food came out quickly too.
+Everything about the service at the Suburban Diner was excellent.
+We were sat quickly after arriving; our orders were taken immediately, and the food came out quickly too.
 Unlike the diner last week, the food came out quickly.
-This would even be considered fast service for an empty diner but it was more than impressive since every table was being used.
+This would even be considered fast service for an empty diner, but it was more than impressive since every table was being used.

-Since we arrived around 11, I was still in breakfast mode.
-The Suburban Diner has breakfast, lunch, and dinner at any time.
-I decided to order something I haven’t seen at a restaurant before.
+Since we arrived at the Suburban Diner around 11, I was still in breakfast mode.
+The Suburban Diner menu has breakfast, lunch, and dinner at any time.
+I thought I was going to order the eggs benedict, but then I decided to order something off the menu I haven’t seen at a restaurant before.
 “The Orginal bowl.”
-The bowl contained potatoes, cheddar cheese, bacon, avocado and I ordered over hard eggs.
+The bowl contained potatoes, cheddar cheese, bacon, avocado, and I ordered over hard eggs.
 All of the ingredients were mixed into one giant bowl.
 It reminded me of garbage plates in Rochester.
-Everything tasted good and I enjoyed the ingredients blended together.
+Everything tasted good, and I enjoyed the ingredients blended together.
 It was a unique but delicious menu item.

-While walking by the dessert case, the red velvet cookie caught my eye.
-The cookie was dense and huge.
+While walking by the Suburban Diner dessert case, the red velvet cookie caught my eye.
+The cookie was dense and massive.
 I saved it for my hike later in the day.
 Honestly, the cookie by itself was great, but it also gave me energy mid-hike.
 My only complaint was it did taste like a giant red sugar cookie versus red velvet.
-That being said, it was a good cookie and kept my energized during the hike.
+That being said, it was a good cookie and kept me energized during the hike.

-I enjoyed the Suburban Diner, and I would definitely go back.
+I enjoyed the Suburban Diner, and I would go back.
 There wasn’t anything I disliked.
-It has great food, quick service and presentable.
+It has excellent food, quick service, and presentable.
 In fact, it’s in my top 10 diners in the entire state.

 Questions for you: